bioinfolz/PM2RA/README.md

 Seven  parameters should be set for MultiSearch function.
 Except for those set for 2DScan, a microbiota list should be provided for MultiSearch.<br>

 `Rscript PM2CA.R abundance.table.csv ConditionA-Label ConditionB-Label prevalence.filter project.name MultiSearch micriobita.list`<br>
-1.  abundance table: the abundance table of microbiota in csv format, where the first colunm indicates the labels for samples from two conditions.<br>
+1.  abundance table: the abundance table of microbiota in csv format, where the first colunm indicates the labels for samples from two conditions.<br><br>
+Input Example:<br>
 label	Bifidobacterium_animalis	Bifidobacterium_breve	Bacteroides_ovatus	Parabacteroides_distasonis<br>
 H	1.64E-05	0.000212566	0.318188189	0.005378391<br>
 H	0.000106283	0.001448253	0.142495246	0.011803262<br>